fabian-jetzinger/dalle_inpainting_classification/README.md

 (3) Furthermore, a microservice is manually deployed on the Google Cloud Platform.
 This microservice consists of a REST interface that receives an image as a parameter and returns the current model's class prediction for that image.

 ![Flow Chart](flow_diagram.png)

+## Final Presentation
+The final presentation of the project will include some slides on the implementation of the project and lessons learned along the way.

+Additionally, a live demo will feature the following demonstrations:
+* a new commit being pushed and the resulting doctest results
+* a new tag being pushed and the resulting new docker image
+* Google Cloud Platform microservice image classification